Hiring an Attorney

 Legal Aid Services

 Legal Aid attorneys work in all regions of the state and provide free legal representation to people with limited income and assets.
 Legal Aid attorneys are funded by donations and government payments.
 Not everybody qualifies for free legal work from Legal Aid attorneys; rather, only people with limited income and assets qualify.
-To find out if you may qualify for free services from a Legal Aid attorney, you can contact the following groups:
+To find out if you may qualify for free services from a Legal Aid attorney, you should contact the legal aid office in your area.
+To find the legal aid office near you, you can call (877) 696-6529 or visit www.LawHelpMN.org.

 Pro Bono Attorneys